AdobeDocs/commerce-webapi/src/pages/get-started/rate-limiting.md

 Setting up rate limiting has two discrete steps:

 1. Add a configuration that connects to the service where the request logs will be stored.
 By default, the connection is configured for a Redis server.
 Most merchants must configure a cloud or local installation of Redis to implement the rate limiting feature.
-However, merchants who have instances hosted on Amazon EC2 use an AWS ElastiCache instead of a cloud or local Redis instance.
+However, merchants who have [instances hosted on Amazon EC2](#use-aws-elasticache-with-your-ec2-instance) use an AWS ElastiCache instead of a cloud or local Redis instance.

   **Note:** The data, including request time and identifier, is temporarily stored in Redis.
 Registered users are identified by their user ID.
 Non-registered users are identified by their external IP address.

 1. Configure Commerce to set restrictions on guest users and authenticated customers.
 This step is the same for all merchants.

-## Set the Redis service connection (on-premises)
+## Set the Redis service connection (most merchants)

 The [Configure Redis](https://experienceleague.adobe.com/docs/commerce-operations/configuration-guide/cache/redis/config-redis.html) topic in the _Commerce Configuration Guide_ describes basic installation and configuration information.